Address: Via Fillungo, Lucca

 It is also called Lite Tower, because it is contested by two historic rival families, the Neighborhoods and several, who for years disputed ownership of it.
 In 1490 to put an end to the controversial dispute and for the importance of the tower, which with its clock marked the time of the city, the Republic of Lucca he bought it from the Diversi family, who in the meantime had become its sole owners.

-Going up the 207 steps A wooden staircase leads to the bell tower, where, from the large arched windows, you can admire a splendid view from above: the austere buildings and narrow streets, the red roofs and church bell towers, and in the distance the hills and mountains that frame the city.
-Immediately below, inside, the actual clock is visible, an eighteenth-century mechanism with perfect gears that regulate the number of chimes.
+And there, from the large arched windows, you can admire a splendid view from above: the austere buildings and narrow streets, the red roofs and church bell towers, and in the distance the hills and mountains that frame the city.
+Immediately below, inside, you can see the actual clock, an eighteenth-century mechanism with perfect gears that regulate the number of chimes.
 One of the most interesting examples still in working order in Europe.

 The first clock was placed in the 1390, made by a great master goldsmith of the time, Lambruccio Cerlotti: it marked the hours with the sole tolling of a bell.
 A century later, a dial was added, making the passage of time visible as well as audible.